hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 To reason about narratives we need full passages, not just headlines or snippets.
 We fetch pages and extract the main text, then remove boilerplate and navigation tails that otherwise drown the signal (things like widgets, “follow us” blocks, or stock tickers).
 The trimming rules live in config so we can adapt them by outlet or country.
 This step trades a little engineering effort for cleaner inputs and more stable downstream classification.

 ### Frame induction (LLM)
-Instead of hard‑coding a universal taxonomy, we ask an LLM to propose a compact set of categories tailored to the question and context (e.g., causes of air pollution in Jakarta).
-This keeps the schema close to how journalists actually talk in that domain and time, while our induction prompt nudges toward empirically grounded, measurable categories.
-We snapshot the resulting schema (names, short definitions, examples) and treat it as a contract for the rest of the run—minimizing drift and keeping the analysis auditable.
+We ask an LLM to propose a compact set of categories tailored to the question and context (e.g., causes of air pollution in Jakarta) by feeding it a random sample of passages (200 passages in the examples above) in several consecutive batches, followed by a consolidation call.
+User can inject guidance to guide the LLM e.g. to include or exclude certain frames.
+After a manual and shallow comparison of various models performances through visual inspection of framing results, I selected OpenAI GPT‑4.1 for this step.
+The resulting schema (names, short definitions, examples, keywords) is passed along to the annotation step.

 ### Frame application to samples (LLM)
-We then use the LLM as a careful, probabilistic annotator on a sample of passages.
+We then use another LLM as a probabilistic annotator on a sample of passages (typically 2,000 passages in the examples above).
 Each passage gets a distribution over frames (not just a single label) plus a brief rationale.
-This does two things: it reveals ambiguous cases that keywords would miss, and it gives us enough labeled data to train a supervised model.
-Sampling is deliberate—we prefer a diverse, representative set rather than trying to label everything with the LLM, which would be costly and less reproducible.
+We typically use a smaller GPT‑4 variant (e.g., `gpt-4.1-mini`) for this step to balance cost and quality, since we need to label thousands of examples.
+This does two things: it reveals ambiguous cases that keyword-based approaches would mis-label, and it gives us enough labeled data to train a supervised model.

 ### Supervised classifier (transformers)
-For scale and consistency, we fine‑tune a multi‑label transformer classifier on those LLM‑labeled passages.
+We then fine‑tune a multi‑label transformer classifier on those LLM‑labeled passages using Hugging Face transformers.
+We start with a pre-trained language model (e.g., `indobenchmark/indobert-base-p1` for Bahasa Indonesia, `distilbert-base-uncased` for English) and adapt it to our frame classification task: the encoder layers learn to recognize frame-relevant patterns, while a new classification head outputs probability scores for each frame using sigmoid activation.
 This gives us cheap, fast inference over tens of thousands of chunks while freezing the labeling policy defined by the schema.
-We pick language‑appropriate encoders (e.g., IndoBERT for Indonesian), and use sigmoid outputs with a threshold to allow overlapping frames when passages truly mix narratives.
-The trade‑off is classic: the classifier is less flexible than an LLM but more stable, cheaper, and easier to validate with held‑out metrics.

 ### Classify the corpus
 We classify content at the chunk level (typically sentences or short spans) to avoid burying weaker frames in long articles.
 Light keyword gating and regex excludes from earlier steps help keep us on topic without reintroducing brittle rules.
 Results are cached per document to support iterative runs and easy re‑aggregation.

 ### Aggregate and report
-Finally, we move from chunk‑level predictions to article‑level profiles and summaries over time.
+Finally, we aggregate chunk‑level predictions to article‑level profiles and summaries over time.
 A length‑weighted aggregator estimates how much attention each frame receives within an article; an occurrence view answers a different question—what share of articles mention a frame at all.
-We build daily time series and smooth them over 30 days to make seasonal shifts legible, and we break out top domains to see who emphasizes what.
-Reports are exported as interactive HTML (for exploration) and as static PNGs (for embedding and versioning).

-### Models used (at a glance)
-- Induction + application (LLM): OpenAI GPT‑4 class models configured per run (e.g., `gpt-4.1` for induction; `gpt-4.1-mini` for application).
-See run config: `configs/narrative_framing/*`.
-- Classifier: Hugging Face transformers sequence classifier (BERT‑family encoder) trained for multi‑label classification with sigmoid outputs.
-Model is configurable; e.g., Indonesian runs use `indobenchmark/indobert-base-p1`.
-- Embeddings (when needed): Sentence‑Transformers encoders (e.g., `all-MiniLM-L6-v2`) via `efi_analyser/embedders/sentence_transformer_embedder.py`.